 Larry King hosted a very riveting program in which Christian singer Jennifer Knapp discussed her faith and decision to announce publicly that she is a lesbian and living in a lesbian relationship (I have posted the entire interview below – and I encourage those to watch it who have not seen it).
 This is a very controversial and sensitive issue.
 I want to start off by saying that Jesus loves all people, gay and straight and died for people of all sexualities.
-I am not a bigot or homophobic and want people to know that I care about them and love them regardless of their background.
-And there are many, many Christian people in America and all over the world who have feelings for someone of the same sex, who are struggling with this same question.
+I am not a bigot or homophobic and want people to know that I care about them and love them regardless of their background, just because I don’t visit twinki and watch gay porn doesn’t make me a homophobe as I don’t visit any other porn site to watch straight porn either.
+There are many, many Christian people in America and all over the world who have feelings for someone of the same sex, who are struggling with this same question.
 Ms. Knapp has taken the position that as a Christian it’s permissible to be gay and maintain gay intimate relationships.
 She also believes that the Bible either does not outright say that homosexuality is a sin or that it’s unclear because of translation issues from Greek to English.
 She does not feel like what she is doing is wrong in the eyes of God.
 So can one be gay and believe in Christ?
 The answer is YES, just not in the way Ms. Knapp is trying to.

 Pastor Bob Botsford of Horizon Christian Fellowship Church, came on the show and gave an excellent Biblical response and explanation of why Ms. Knapp is actually in sin and out of step with the Bible.
 And that’s what it comes down to.
 What does the Word of God say on these questions?
 So let’s go through the issues.